apitrace/apitrace/README.markdown

-To obtain apitrace either [download the latest binaries](http://apitrace.github.io/#download) for your platform if available, or follow the instructions in INSTALL.markdown to build it yourself.
+To obtain apitrace either [download the latest binaries](http://apitrace.github.io/#download) for your platform if available, or follow the instructions in `docs/INSTALL.markdown` to build it yourself.
 On 64bits Linux and Windows platforms you'll need apitrace binaries that match the architecture (32bits or 64bits) of the application being traced.